jimporter/mettle/doc/developer.md

 exits after the timeout expires, and if it exits before the test process, the monitor process kills the test and sends a message that it timed out.

+You might be thinking, "why not just use `alarm(2)` or `setitimer(2)` instead of forking two extra times?"
+However, this would interact poorly with tests that rely on functions like `sleep(3)`.
+Hence, in the interest of maximum isolation of the test code, the timer is implemented as a subprocess.

 ## Suites

 When creating a test suite, the most important argument to pass is the *creation